Welcome to the Program in Public Health at Stony Brook Medicine!

-The Program in Public Health was established at Stony Brook to train people who wish to integrate the knowledge, skills, vision, and values of public health into their careers and provide leadership in the field.
-The Program leads to the Master of Public Health (MPH) degree as well as a variety of combined and concurrent programs.
+The Program in Public Health (PPH) trains people to integrate the knowledge, skills, and values of public health and health management into their careers and provide leadership in their field.
+The PPH offers a variety of degree programs including:

-- A thorough understanding and appreciation of the cultural heterogeneity of populations, its impact on public health initiatives, and tools to deal with issues arising from cultural heterogeneity;
+- a thorough understanding and appreciation of the cultural heterogeneity of populations;

-- A thorough understanding of the current system of addressing poor health - medical, dental, and public health - including organization, financing, regulation, accessibility, quality, effectiveness, and efficiency;
+- an understanding of the medical, dental, and public health systems that address health - including organization, financing, regulation, quality, & effectiveness;

-- Leadership skills including the conceptual and analytical tools to prioritize problems and make sound decisions.
+- the conceptual and analytical tools to prioritize problems and make sound decisions.

 One of the many strengths of our program is our exceptional faculty who are public health scholars in clinical, social and behavioral sciences, and the humanities.
 The PPH faculty are committed to excellence as teachers and mentors, and many are also leading exciting programs of research, which they translate into the student experience in the classroom, laboratory, clinic or in service to other spheres of public health practice.
 Current areas of research include racial disparities in healthcare access; sleep health; cognitive functioning and aging; environmental epidemiology; resilience and adaptation in the context of disability and illness.

 A Growing Impact on Long Island and Beyond